devkhan1/RestaurantTakeaway-Site/replit.md

-# Naaz Restaurant Website
+# Spice Garden Restaurant Demo Website

 ## Overview

-This is a full-stack restaurant website built for Naaz Restaurant & Takeaway, an Indian cuisine restaurant in Doncaster.
-The application features a modern React frontend with a Node.js/Express backend, showcasing the restaurant's menu, allowing online reservations, and providing essential business information.
+This is a full-stack restaurant demo website built as a presentation showcase for Indian cuisine restaurants.
+Originally developed for a real restaurant, all sensitive business details have been replaced with randomized demo data to create a safe presentation environment.
+The application features a modern React frontend with a Node.js/Express backend, showcasing menu systems, online reservations, and essential restaurant business functionality.

 ## System Architecture